Skip to content

 mxr reset --hard # destructive; preserves config + credentials

 mxr reset --hard wipes local cache and the search index but keeps your account config and credentials.
-Re-run mxr sync --wait after.
+Re-run mxr sync --wait --wait-timeout-secs 900 after — that resync is a full backfill.

 When you run a newly upgraded mxr binary, the first command restarts the daemon to match the new build.
 The restart waits for the old daemon to fully exit before starting its successor, and a shutting-down daemon never removes a socket it no longer owns — so the replacement daemon is reachable as soon as the restart message finishes.